ParaCoToUl/noarr-pipelines/bindings/tutorial.md

 matrix_multiply.matrix_multiply_demo(n_matrices, matrices, heights, widths)
 ```

-Note that we use arrays just because R doesn't support non-array types and we use the same C code for both languages, python can actually pass scalar values (and even structures/unions).
+Note that we use arrays just because R does not support non-array types and we use the same C code for both languages, python can actually pass scalar values (and even structures/unions).

 For more information, see the [ctypes](https://docs.python.org/3/library/ctypes.html) documentation.